 - Click Property Tax Refund

 - Select Complete all Property Tax Refund Q&A

 Once you have completed entering your information, to determine the amount of your Property Tax Refund on your return, click on MN Refund (or Amount Due) in the upper right corner of the screen.
 In the tax summary box, select Minnesota Return.
 The state summary will show the state refund or balance due, and then the Property Tax Refund amount.

 To e-file your Minnesota Property Tax Return:

-Select E-File My Return, and then choose the option to file JUST your MN Property Tax return
+- Select E-File My Return, and then choose the option to file Minnesota property tax return

 Note: If you do not see the option to file just your property tax return, these steps will help:

-Click on the Filing tab again and then click E-File My Return and you should now see the option to electronically file JUST the Minnesota property tax return
+- Click on the Filing tab again and then click E-File My Return and you should now see the option to electronically file Minnesota property tax return

 Note: When completing the Q&A for the Minnesota Property Tax Credit you will have the option to have the refund directly deposited into your bank account or a paper check mailed to you.
 This refund does not transfer to your Minnesota Form M1.